 Then imagine that there is a dotted line running down the middle like this:

-After all, they could crack further if exposed to extreme pressure.
-Such as when the pliers crimp down to adjust the prongs during the setting process or some kind of impact.
+After all, they could crack further if somebody places too much pressure in that spot.
+Such as when the pliers crimp down to adjust the prongs during the setting process.

 Risk Management 101:

-Obviously, the operative word here is “might” because we are not saying that it “will” happen.
+Obviously, the operative word here is "might” because we are not saying that it "will” happen.
 As a matter of fact, the odds are that the diamond will be set by a seasoned professional.
-In which case, they should take the inclusions into account when setting the diamond.
+In that case, they should take the inclusions into account before setting the diamond.

-However, we like to err on the side of caution.
-With that in mind, we want you to be aware of the potential risks that feather inclusions can present.
+Although that may be true, we prefer to err on the side of caution.
+For that reason, we want you to be aware of the potential risks that this type of inclusions present.
 That way you can take the feathers into account and decide whether to avoid them or not.

 Under the circumstances, your first instinct might be to panic and avoid all diamonds that contain feathers.
-However, the reality is that 99.99999% of feather inclusions are of little or no consequence.
+However, the reality is that 99.99999% of feather inclusions do not present a problem.